CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    - Number of VMs: **2**
    - Name prefix: **VmFromImage**
    - Image type: **Gallery**
-   - Image: click on **Browse all images and disks** and select the Image we created earlier in this exercise, as shown below:
+   - Image: *Click on **Browse all images and disks** and select the Image we created earlier in this exercise, as shown below.*

    ![ws name.](media/vmimage7.png)